IBM-Bluemix-Docs/third-party/tutorial-publish-bundle.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="5m"}

-This tutorial walks you through how to publish your Operator bundle to {{site.data.keyword.cloud}}.
+This tutorial walks you through how to publish an Operator bundle to {{site.data.keyword.cloud}}.
 By completing this tutorial, you learn how to submit your request to publish the Operator bundle, get your approval notification, and then publish the Operator bundle to the {{site.data.keyword.cloud_notm}} catalog.
 {: shortdesc}

 The process to sell third-party software is still under development.
 With the current release, you can bring your own licenses or deliver your third-party software for free.
 If you have questions, contact us at kdmeyer@ibm.com.